rschuetzler/octopress/source/_posts/2013-12-01-intro-to-using-git-and-bitbucket-for-collaboration.markdown

 that are doing the same thing to one commit, but separate unrelated changes to multiple files into several commits.  \t1.
-If you've made a change you want to get rid of, you can discard the changes and revert to the last committed version of the file by right-clicking the file and choosing \"Discard changes.\" Be careful when doing this, as all of your changes to that file will be lost.
+If you've made a change you want to get rid of, you can discard the changes and revert to the last committed version of the file by right-clicking the file and choosing "Discard changes."
+Be careful when doing this, as all of your changes to that file will be lost.
 5. Type a commit message in the box on the left.
-This message should be a short description of the change, written in the imperative (e.g., \"Fix bug\" rather than \"Fixed bug\" or \"Fixes bug.\"
+This message should be a short description of the change, written in the imperative (e.g., "Fix bug" rather than "Fixed bug" or "Fixes bug."
 6. Type a longer description of the change in the box below if necessary.
 If the change can be summarized with just the commit message, that's fine, but if you're doing anything fancy, be sure to explain the change in the commit message.
 7. If you want, you can publish your branch to Bitbucket by clicking the Publish button.
 You can also keep that branch to yourself if you'd rather not share.
 Since we'll be merging our own changes into Master, there's no need to push things up, but it can be helpful if you want somebody else to look at your branch.

 ### Merging branches